joejag/tech-lead-talk/slides/presentation.md

 ---

 > Wisdom comes from experience.
-Experience is often a result of lack of wisdom --Terry Pratchett
+Experience is often a result of lack of wisdom.
+--Terry Pratchett

 ---